Tyrn/wei/the-insider-en.typ

      Kissur and Bemish squeezed in closer.

-     A dignified  oldster  in  a  waving  red dress  manufactured  two human figurines with an incredible nimbleness - one out of clay and another out of white rock -  put them on  the stage, covered them  with a decrepit  rag.
-He passed his hands, took the rag off - and where the clay figurines had been - two youths jumped up.
+     A dignified  oldster  in  a  waving  red dress  manufactured  two human figurines with an incredible nimbleness---one out of clay and another out of white rock---put them on  the stage, covered them  with a decrepit  rag.
+He passed his hands, took the rag off---and where the clay figurines had been---two youths jumped up.
 The youths started to dance in front of the audience, and soon a lively conversation  between them and  the oldster  issued forth.
 Intrigued Bemish asked Kissur what the play was about.

      "The show is based on an old myth," Kissur said.

-     You see, when god was making the world, he made two people - one out of clay, another  out of rock.
+     You see, when god was making the world, he made two people---one out of clay, another  out of rock.
 Both of  them knew as  much as the gods knew but the  clay man was simple and guileless  while the iron man  was envious  and crafty.
 The  gods  took  heed and thought,  "People  walk among us and they